Contemporary vs modern dance

 Techniques in Contemporary Dance

 In the realm of contemporary dance, improvisation holds significant importance, allowing dancers the freedom to express and convey their emotions uninhibitedly.
 Contact Improvisation especially stands out.
-It necessitates physical interaction amongst performers through methods like lifting partners or guiding falls, fostering spontaneous yet structured choreography.
+It necessitates physical interaction amongst performers through lifting partners or guiding falls, fostering spontaneous yet structured choreography.

 Attire and Performance Style